Swizec/react-d3-workshop/src/pages/5-intro-to-d3.md

 Sure `.enter.append` looks like magic, but D3 layouts are the real mind=blown of the D3 ecosystem.
 They take your input data and return a full-featured visualization thing.

-Like a force layout using forces between nodes to place them on the screen.
+For example, a force layout using forces between nodes to place them on the screen.

 <iframe src="https://cdn.rawgit.com/mbostock/4062045/raw/5916d145c8c048a6e3086915a6be464467391c62/index.html" width="100%" height="480" style="border: 0px"></iframe>